CANOE BUILDING WORKSHOPS

 The agreement is governed by English law.

 The balance of the fee as specified on the canoe building workshope web page.
 If you have paid a deposit of £100 (non refundable) we will hold a spot on the workshop for you, the full amount needs to be paid within 4 weeks of canoe building workshop starting date.
-ORCA reserves the right to cancel your place if you have not paid the full amount within 4 weeks of the start date of the workshop start date.
+ORCA reserves the right to cancel your place if you have not paid the full amount within 4 weeks of the workshop start date.

 Whilst every effort is made to limit prices to those given in the booking form, ORCA reserves the right to alter prices should its costs in hosting a course increase for reasons beyond its reasonable control (including, without limitation, the cost of labour, transport and materials).